 Tip: Maintain a cautious attitude, and safeguard the report.
 It discusses security strategies which are not for general dissemination.
 It documents your proactive stance and due diligence on information security—a legal prerequisite for protection in court.

-I hope this answers your question, How is a TSCM Bug Sweep conducted?
-If there is anything you don’t quite understand, or have additional questions, please let me know here.
+We hope this answers your question, How is a TSCM Bug Sweep conducted?
+If there is anything you don’t quite understand, or have additional questions, please let us know here.

 You may also want to read…